informalsystems/hermes/guide/src/commands/queries/packet.md

     sequence                  sequence of packet to query

 FLAGS:
-    -h, --height HEIGHT       height of the state to query
+    -H, --height HEIGHT       height of the state to query
 ```

 __Example__